 Recent studies have shown that stretching programs can significantly influence the viscosity of the tendon and make it significantly more compliant, and when a sport demands SSCs of high intensity, stretching may be important for injury prevention.
 This conjecture is in agreement with the available scientific clinical evidence from these types of sports activities…..."
 (Witvrouw 2004) Phew.
 I hope you made it through all that scientific jargon.
 It's time to wake up.

 Further, there is some evidence to suggest pre-exercise stretching reduces the incidence of muscle strains.
 But the author mentions there is a need for more studies in this area.
 (McHugh 2010)

-In summary, your goal is to create optimal length in the applicable muscles so that injury is reduced and performance increased.
+In summary, your goal is to create optimal length in the applicable muscles so that injury is reduced, and performance increased.
 But, there seems to be insufficient evidence to suggest stretching does not reduce injury.
 You want to be careful with the studies that say stretching does not reduce injury.
 There are a lot of factors to consider before we say don't stretch.
 First, I don't know of anyone who would say that.
-I would venture a guess to say many of those researchers would advise to continue stretching.
+I would venture a guess to say many of those researchers would advise continuing stretching.
 Second, every trainer you ask would say to stretch.
 Third, consider the indirect and obscure relationships mentioned previously of lack of flexibility and injury possibilities.
 They are real and should be enough to keep you stretching.
 In the end, you must stretch.
 I point out both sides of the argument using science and scientific reviews.
-You will come across more that say stretching does not decrease injury.
+You will come across more than say stretching does not decrease injury.
 Not for one moment should think stretching is a bad idea.